pilotniq/bakeOff/README.md

 Screw terminals allow you to use your own momentary or regular button.
 Another pair of screw terminals let you supply other peripherals with power that is cut at the same time as the Raspberry Pi.
+You need to run two wires from the board to the Pi - one for the shutdown signal, and one from Tx to sense when the Pi has shut down.
+There are also two jumpered pins where you can measure the current draw of the Pi.

 See the project description on Hackaday: https://hackaday.io/project/9885-raspberry-pi-bake-off